GreateLi/ScanGunAccessibility/README.md

 # ScanGunAccessibility
-get scanner gun from AccessibilityService. only english
+Get scanner gun content from AccessibilityService.
+English only, not Chinese.